microrg/ts-limiter/README.md

 ### S3 Backend

-Initialize SDK with a private S3 bucket storage backend
+Initialize SDK with a private S3 bucket storage

 ```typescript
 import { Limiter } from 'ts-limiter';